 To perform this test, a charged electrode is moved close to the system being tested until a spark is generated.
+All pins of the LAN8187 can safely dissipate +/- 15kV air discharges per the EN61000-4-2 specification without additional board level protection.
 This test is difficult to reproduce because the discharge is influenced by such factors as humidity, the speed of approach of the electrode, and construction of the test equipment.